MacawDemos/ecommerce-demo/README.md

 ### Get the Ecommerce Demo:
 ---------------------------

-Set environment variable DEMO_ROOT to the location where the demo application is going to be downloaded to For example:
+Set environment variable DEMO_ROOT to the location where the demo application is going to be downloaded to.
+For example:

 $ export DEMO_ROOT=/opt/demos